fingerprintjs/fingerprintjs/readme.md

 ## Version policy

-See the visitor identifier compatibility policy in the [version policy guide](docs/browser_support.md).
+See the compatibility policy for the API and visitor identifiers in the [version policy guide](docs/version_policy.md).

 ## Browser support